The-Social-Proof-Foundation/docs/storage/overview.md

 ## MySocial Storage Architecture

-MySocial’s storage network is designed to optimize efficiency, privacy, and accessibility.
+MySocial's storage network is designed to optimize efficiency, privacy, and accessibility.
 Key characteristics of this system include:

 ### **1. Advanced Encoding for Efficient Storage**
 MySocial employs **redundancy-aware encoding** to distribute files across multiple storage nodes with minimal replication overhead.
 This allows for: